dmerrick/pd-cap-recipes/README.md

 * Validate the master-1328567775 as the latest deploy as an ancestor
 * Validate that you have indeed checkout that branch before deploying

+Another nice thing this recipe does is keep an up to date tag for each environment.
+So the production tag is what is currently deployed to production.
+So if you ever need to diff a branch and what is already deploy you can do something like:

+    git diff production

 ### Deploy Comments

 When you deploy, you will prompted for a comment.
 This will be used to notify your coworkers via email and HipChat.